2006 Tour de Romandie

-The 60th Tour de Romandie took place from April 25 through April 30.
-It is a six-stage cycling tour.
-It was won by Australian climber Cadel Evans of the who surprisingly won the final time trial stage and won the Overall Classification despite starting the time trial in the third overall position.
+The 2006 Tour de Romandie was the 60th edition of the Tour de Romandie cycling road race and the 11th event of the 2006 UCI ProTour.
+It took place from 25 to 30 April in Switzerland.
+It was won by Australian climber Cadel Evans of the who surprisingly won the final time trial stage and won the general classification despite starting the time trial in third position overall.

-Stage results
+Stages

 Prologue – April 25: Geneva ITT, 3.4km

 The stage was a short individual time trial.
-Pre-Tour favorite, Jan Ullrich, a notable time trialist and Tour de France winner, underperformed; clocking only 4 minutes 53 seconds, almost 30 seconds behind the fastest time of the day.
+Pre-Tour favorite, Jan Ullrich, a notable time trialist and Tour de France winner, underperformed, clocking only 4 minutes 53 seconds, almost 30 seconds slower than fastest time of the day.